 The subject site is zoned Residential A. The proposed lots meet the required 400m2 land area, prescribed by the District Plan and are therefore suitable for the permitted activities the zone enables.
-There is sufficient space on proposed Lot 2 for a residential building to be established in the future, which is compliant with the Performance Standards in the District Plan, including the yards, daylight admission and height standards.
-There are no other resource consents that are needed to be considered with this subdivision.
+There is sufficient space on the proposed Lot 2 for a residential building to be established in the future, compliant with the Performance Standards in the District Plan, including the yards, daylight admission and height standards.
+There are no other resource consents that need to be considered with this subdivision.

-An advice note is recommended which advises the applicant that any future development on the proposed lots will be subject to the requirements of the Gore District Council Subdivision and Land Development Bylaw 2019, and the Gore District Plan and will be assessed at the building consent stage.
+An advice note is recommended, which advises the applicant that any future development on the proposed lots will be subject to the requirements of the Gore District Council Subdivision and Land Development Bylaw 2019 and Gore District Plan and will be assessed at the building consent stage.

-Overall, the proposed lots are considered to be consistent with the anticipated type of subdivision within the Residential A zone.
-Proposed Lot 2 is a suitable size and is free of constraints to enable future permitted land uses.
-It is considered that size, shape and configuration of the proposed lots are appropriate and that any adverse effects on the wider environment will be no more than minor.
+Overall, the proposed lots are considered to be consistent with the anticipated type of subdivision within the residential zone.
+The lot is a suitable size and is free of constraints to enable future permitted land uses.
+It is considered that size, shape and configuration of the proposed lot is appropriate and that any adverse effects on the wider environment will be no more than minor.